 A far greater number of people have the opportunity to donate tissues for transplantation.
 People can become eye and tissue donors up to 24 hours after death, regardless of where death occurs.

 For transplantation to be successful, tissue donation doesn’t require the donor’s death to have occurred under the same limited circumstances as organ donation.
 Unlike organs, tissue can be stored for varying periods of time.

 Will the person's organs definitely be transplanted?

 If the family supports donation, everything possible will be done to make sure those wishes are fulfilled.
-However, at the time of the donation it can sometimes become clear that organs intended for donation are not in fact medically suitable for transplantation.
-The hospital staff will discuss this with the family if it arises.
+However, at the time of the donation it can sometimes become clear that organs intended for donation are not medically suitable for transplantation.
+The donation specialist will discuss this with the family if it arises.

 How do I register my decision to be a donor?